-When a problem comes up, companies with an healthy culture that foster creativity look for solutions rather than blame.
+When a problem comes up, companies with a healthy culture that foster creativity look for solutions rather than blame.

 A quick way to realize if your company has a bad mindset towards failure is to ask yourself what happens when a mistake is discovered.
 Do people shut down and turn inward?
-Or do try to untangle the causes?
+Or do they try to untangle the root causes of the issues?
 Do people ask what’s the solution or do they ask “whose fault is this”?

 Leaders Must Give The Example